Sorry, you need to enable JavaScript to visit this website.

 Is there a fee?

-For School Year 22-23, co-payment fees for the OSTP program are discontinued and children participate for free.
-At some schools, other afterschool providers serving students in certain grades may charge a fee.
+The OSTP program is offered free of charge.
+There is no fee.
+At some schools, other afterschool providers that serve students in certain grades may charge a fee.
 We have listed the known providers on the list of 55 schools.
 Not all afterschool program providers charge fees.

 How is the afterschool program evaluated?